 The MP 1.152/22 is expected to be converted into law by 2024, with optional implementation in 2023.
 Below you may find our brief comments on MP 1.152/22:

-- MP 1.152/22 foresees the application of the five TP OECD Methods, with a preference for the CUP.
+- MP 1.152/22 foresees the application of the five TP OECD Methods (Comparable Uncontrolled Price, Resale Price, Cost Plus, Transactional Net margin, Transactional Profit Split, and other or unspecified method), with a preference for the CUP.
 The best method rule is applicable;

 - A special rule applies to commodities.
 Pricing should always be priced based on the CUP method if reliable information is available;